neondatabase/neon/docs/rfcs/025-generation-numbers.md

   generation numbers.

-The node generation number defines a global "in" definition for pageserver nodes: a node whose generation matches the generation the control plane most recently issued is a member of the cluster in good standing.
+The node generation number defines a global "in" definition for pageserver nodes: a node whose node generation matches the node generation the control plane most recently issued is a member of the cluster in good standing.
 Any node with any older generation ID is not.

 Distinction between generation numbers and Node ID:

-- The purpose of a generation ID is to provide a stronger guarantee of uniqueness than a Node ID.
+- The purpose of a node generation ID is to provide a stronger guarantee of uniqueness than a Node ID.
-- Generation ID is guaranteed to be globally unique across space and time.
+- Node generation ID is guaranteed to be globally unique across space and time.
 Node ID is not unique in the event of starting a replacement node after an original node is network partitioned, or in the event of a human error starting a replacement node that re-uses a node ID.
-- Node ID is written to disk in a pageserver's configuration, whereas generation number is received at runtime just after startup (this does incur an availability dependency, see [availability](#availability)).
+- Node ID is written to disk in a pageserver's configuration, whereas node generation number is received at runtime just after startup (this does incur an availability dependency, see [availability](#availability)).
 - The two concepts could be collapsed into one if we used ephemeral node IDs that were only ever used one time, but this makes it harder to efficiently handle the case of the same physical node restarting, where we may want